hujinxinchengdu/Article-management-system/README.md

 	Wrote the page of homepage part;
 	Completed other auxiliary functions like getting user basic information and updating password;
 	Wrote code of front-end part of posting articles;

+The diagram on the homepage is not the content of this project.
+It is just a sample display.

 ## User Story